 Sigma 85mm f/1.4 DG HSM Art Lens for Canon EF

-- Newly designed Hyper Sonic Motor (HSM) for swift autofocus control, providing 1.3 times better torque than its predecessor for improved precision.
+- Newly designed Hyper Sonic Motor (HSM) for swift autofocus control

 - F1.4 aperture delivers exceptional low-light performance and depth-of-field control, allowing for beautiful bokeh effects.